Skip to main content

 Supporting ethnic diversity and social mobility

-Our work with UpReach and 10,000 Black Interns Foundation demonstrates our commitment to supporting ethnic diversity and social mobility in the workplace.
-Last summer 36 students took part in our internship programmes.
-These internships continue to have a positive impact on broadening our talent pool for entry-level roles, with interns applying for and successfully securing permanent roles within Close Brothers.
+Our work to date with upReach and 10,000 Black Interns Foundation demonstrates our commitment to supporting ethnic diversity and social mobility in the workplace.
+Last summer 32 students took part in our six-week internship programme.
+This programme continues to have a positive impact on broadening our talent pool for entry-level roles, with interns applying for and successfully securing permanent roles within Close Brothers.

 Providing opportunity